 1. John Stones

-After some time in the wilderness a few seasons back, John Stones has returned to the forefront of Pep Guardiola's plans more recently.
+After some time in the wilderness a few campaigns back, John Stones has returned to the forefront of Pep Guardiola's plans.

 Stones' England place has never been in serious doubt.
 He has always been reliable for Southgate and the Three Lions boss likes to reward consistency.